 Put self-compassion into action.

-Remember, although we are challenged constantly to push harder and to have illustrious social lives, we belong to ourselves first.
+Remember, although we are constantly challenged to push harder and to have illustrious social lives, we belong to ourselves first.
 So, we need to take care of ourselves first.

 Cover photo cred: Freepik